databricks-industry-solutions/.github/profile/README.md

 <a href="https://www.databricks.com/solutions/accelerators"><img src='https://github.com/databricks-industry-solutions/.github/raw/main/profile/solacc_logo_wide.png'></img></a>

 Databricks Solution Accelerators are fully functional notebooks that tackle the most common and high-impact use cases that you face every day.
+Databricks customers utilize Solution Accelerators as a starting-point for new data use-cases and product development.
+Solution Accelerators are vetted and built by industry experts at Databricks.

 ## By Industry